-The other reason most musicians need to be skeptical of online streaming services like Apple Music, Pandora, and Spotify
+The other reason to be skeptical of online streaming services like Apple Music, Pandora, and Spotify

 Most articles I’ve recently read on this topic usually focus on the super low royalty payments payed to artists from services like Spotify, Pandora, or Apple Music.

 And yes, it’s all true.
 It’s not a topic of debate, it’s something we know and already accept.